skwowet/djanext/README.md

 - Docker (served in Nginx using gunicorn)

 ## Prerequisites
 Docker must have been installed, in order to use this boiler-plate code.
-For downloading the docker check this out - [docker download](https://docs.docker.com/get-docker/)
+For downloading the docker check out - [docker download](https://docs.docker.com/get-docker/)

 ## How to Setup
 To see how to use the boiler plate code, visit [DEVELOPERS.md](DEVELOPERS.md).